gdurante2019/llm-zoomcamp-2026/01-agentic-rag/README.md

-# Building the foundation for RAG agent
+# Building the foundation for our RAG agent

 In Module 1 of the course, we learn what LLMs are and build a simple RAG pipeline using keyword search.
 Then we make it agentic, so the LLM decides when and what to search instead of running a fixed pipeline.